JibJibFlutterhousen/PowerDominationToolbox/README.md

 1. Download this code as a zip file.
 2. Extract the zip file on your local machine.
 3. Go to your project in CoCalc and upload the file "powerdominationtoolbox.py".
-4. Execute the following command in your sage worksheet.
+4. Execute the load command in your sage worksheet.
+Note, because the powerdominationtoolbox.py file itself contains prints and figure drawing, CoCalc may display these prints / figures when executing the following command.
 ```python
 load("powerdominationtoolbox.py")
 ```

 ## Using the Power Domination Toolbox
-The PDT offers functions for:
+The PDT offers functions for various capabilities.
+The following is a non-exhaustive list of usefull functions.
+The [jupyter notebook within examples](https://github.com/JibJibFlutterhousen/PowerDominationToolbox/blob/main/examples/Power%20Domination%20Toolbox%20(v2).ipynb) shows usage of each function within the Power Domination Toolbox after the explicit code for the function.
 1. Zero forcing, ```ZeroForce```,
 2. Domination, ```Dominate```,
 3. Power domination, ```PowerDominate```,